- When you’re dieting you’re NOT actually dieting

 Why did I stop dieting?

 One day when I was near the end of teacher’s college, an idea hit me like a ton of bricks.

 Until that moment I’d only been looking forward.
 Each time I broke my diet I’d tell myself “tomorrow will be different.”
 That belief kept me feeling positive.
 It eased my anxiety.

-But that day I (finally!) felt frustrated.
+But on that particular day I (finally!) felt frustrated.
 This feeling prompted me to look back and realize that what I’d truly been doing over the past 10 years wasn’t dieting.
 It was building bad habits.

 For instance, each time I ate something I regretted, I’d say: